syncfusion-content/windowsforms-docs/WindowsForms/NumericUpDownExt/Appearance-Settings.md

 The background color of the control can be set using the properties given below.

-Table 354 : Property Tabl
+Table 354 : Property Table

 <table>
 <tr>